syncfusion-content/flutter-docs/Flutter/xlsio/working-with-table.md

 # Working with Excel Tables

+Excel tables helps to organize and analyze data and Flutter XlsIO supports creating and manipulating these tables.

 ## Creating a Table

-The following code sample explains the creation of a simple table from scratch.
+The following code snippet explains how to create a simple table from scratch.

 {% highlight dart %}
 //Create a new Excel Document.